Skip to main content

 --force-command

-lager --force-command python run script.py --box lab-box
+lager python script.py --box lab-box --force-command

+The --force-command flag is available on all subcommands that target a box.
 This is useful when you know it’s safe to proceed despite an existing lock (e.g., a stale lock from a disconnected session).

 Management operations